WASdev/MoRE-Getting-Started/README.md

 ## About this lab

-In this interactive, hands-on lab, you'll explore the cutting-edge capabilities of WebSphere Application Server and MoRE—tools designed to supercharge your modernization journey.
+In this interactive, hands-on lab, you'll explore the cutting-edge capabilities of WebSphere Application Server and MoRE, which are designed to supercharge your modernization journey.

 Through guided modules, you'll deploy modern Jakarta EE and Spring Framework applications to a Liberty server or cluster, using the WebSphere Administrative Console and/or automation with wsadmin scripts.
 Whether you're modernizing legacy systems or building cloud-native apps, this lab is your launchpad into the next generation of enterprise application management.